rstorsauce/fum-pathtools/README.md

 the home directory for these purposes by using this parameter.
 You may also use the long parameter --home

-* REQUIREMENTS
+* ARCHITECTURE, INPUT, OUTPUT, SCRIPT

-outputs the requirements of the container as a JSON array.
-During the %post phase, the file /REQUIREMENTS should be created which contains this JSON array.
-A nonexistent REQUIREMENTS file implies that there are no requirements and the container should run on almost any platform
+sends to stdout various requirements and specs of the container as a JSON array.
+During the %post phase, corresponding files in the root directory (/) should contain the responses.
+A nonexistent files implies that matching requirements is the responsibility of the user.